 Reforms under package 4

-Reduction in the number of withholding tax rates
+Reduction in the number of final withholding tax rates

-Due to the difficulties posed by various tax rates on interest income, distinctions are removed.
-A single rate of 15% final tax (FT) is imposed regardless of currency, maturity, issuer and other differentiating factors.
+A single rate of 15% final tax will be imposed regardless of currency, maturity, issuer, and other differentiating factors.

 Unification of tax rates on passive income

-A single rate of 15% is imposed on interest income, dividends and capital gains.
+A single rate of 15% will be imposed on interest income, dividends and capital gains.

 Removal of the IPO tax which is found to be detrimental to capital market development

 The IPO tax has become a nuisance tax over the years.
 The tax was introduced through RA 7717 in 1994, and was amended in 1997 through RA 8424.
 Collections from IPO tax are minimal, averaging PHP 273 million from 2000-2016 annually.
-Due to these reasons, the country may let go of the IPO tax.
-Removing the IPO tax will simplify the taxes imposed in the country’s stock exchange and will allow the BIR to concentrate its collection effort on more significant sources of revenue.
+Due to these reasons, Package 4 proposes that the IPO tax be removed.
+Removing the IPO tax will simplify the taxes imposed in the country’s stock exchange and will allow the BIR to concentrate its collection efforts on more significant sources of revenue.

 Rationalization of DST to promote capital mobility